-- 7.10.2.1 shall be appointed for a period of 3 years. - 7.10.2.2 are, subject to paragraphs 7.10.2.3 and 7.10.2.4 eligible for reappointment at the end of the period referred to in paragraph 7.10.2.1. - 7.10.2.3 may hold office for a maximum of 9 years but in exceptional circumstances (as determined by the Council of Governors) may serve longer than 9 years, but any extension beyond 9 years will be subject to annual re-appointment and, in any event, they shall not serve for a total term longer than 12 years; and - 7.10.2.4 shall cease to hold office if their appointing organisation withdraws its appointment of them or in any other situation specified in this Constitution. - 7.10.2.5 Governors must comply with the Trust's: - 7.10.2.5.1 Constitution. - 7.10.2.5.2 Standing Orders for the Council of Governors. - 7.10.2.5.3 Code of Conduct for Governors; and - 7.10.2.5.4 Policies.
+- 7.9.2.2 are, subject to paragraphs 7.10.2.3 and 7.10.2.4 eligible for reappointment at the end of the period referred to in paragraph 7.10.2.1. - 7.9.2.3 may hold office for a maximum of 9 years; and - 7.9.2.4 shall cease to hold office if their appointing organisation withdraws its appointment of them or in any other situation specified in this Constitution. - 7.9.2.5 Governors must comply with the Trust's: - 7.9.2.5.1 Constitution. - 7.9.2.5.2 Standing Orders for the Council of Governors. - 7.9.2.5.3 Code of Conduct for Governors; and - 7.9.2.5.4 Policies.

-7.11 Termination of Tenure
+7.10 Termination of Tenure

-7.11.1 A Governor may resign from office at any time during the term of office by giving notice in writing to the Trust Secretary or the Chair.
+7.10.1 A Governor may resign from office at any time during the term of office by giving notice in writing to the Director of Corporate Affairs or the Chair.

-7.11.2 A Governor's tenure:
+7.10.2 A Governor's tenure:

-7.11.2.1 shall be terminated immediately if a Governor fails to attend two consecutive meetings of the Council of Governors, unless a majority of the other Governors are satisfied that:

-- (a) the absence was due to a reasonable cause; and - (b) they will be able to start attending meetings of the Council of Governors again within such a period as they consider reasonable. - 7.11.2.2 shall be terminated immediately if the Council of Governors decide (by a majority of the other Governors) that a Governor has: - (a) failed to comply with paragraph 7.12.3; (except where the Council of Governors decide that termination of tenure would not be appropriate in the circumstances); - (b) conducted themselves in an inappropriate manner which would adversely affect public confidence in the Trust or the Council of Governors; or - (c) conducted themselves in such a manner as is likely to bring the Trust into disrepute including, but without prejudice to the generality of the foregoing, a failure to declare a material or pecuniary interest which would or would be likely to result in a conflict of interest.
+- 7.10.2.1 shall be terminated immediately if a Governor fails to attend two consecutive meetings of the Council of Governors, unless a majority of the other Governors are satisfied that: - (a) the absence was due to a reasonable cause; and - (b) they will be able to start attending meetings of the Council of Governors again within such a period as they consider reasonable. - 7.10.2.2 shall be terminated immediately if the Council of Governors decide (by a majority of the other Governors) that a Governor has: - (a) failed to comply with paragraph 7.11.3; (except where the Council of Governors decide that termination of tenure would not be appropriate in the circumstances); - (b) conducted themselves in an inappropriate manner which would adversely affect public confidence in the Trust or the Council of Governors; or - (c) conducted themselves in such a manner as is likely to bring the Trust into disrepute including, but without prejudice to the generality of the foregoing, a failure to declare a material or pecuniary interest which would or would be likely to result in a conflict of interest.

-The Council of Governors may request that the CoG's Nominations Committee investigates any matter which would give rise to them exercising their powers in paragraph 7.11.2 and to receive the representations of the relevant Governor and any representative appointed by them for that purpose except to the extent that the Code of Conduct for Governors provides a procedure for the same in which case such procedure must be followed.
+The Council of Governors may request that the CoG's Nominations Committee investigates any matter which would give rise to them exercising their powers in paragraph 7.10.2 and to receive the representations of the relevant Governor and any representative appointed by them for that purpose except to the extent that the Code of Conduct for Governors provides a procedure for the same in which case such procedure must be followed.

-Any engagement of the CoG's Nominations Committee pursuant to paragraph 7.11.2 shall make such report and recommendations to the Council of Governors as it deems fit and shall, as far as practicable, submit any report and recommendations to the Council of Governors within 4 months of commencing their investigation.
+Any engagement of the Council of Governor's Remuneration and Nominations Committee pursuant to paragraph 7.10.2 shall make such report and recommendations to the Council of Governors as it deems fit and shall, as far as practicable, submit any report and recommendations to the Council of Governors within 4 months of commencing their investigation.

-- 7.12 Suspension and disqualification from office - 7.12.1 Where a Staff Governor has been: - 7.12.1.1 made the subject of a written warning or a period of suspension in excess of 28 days: or - 7.12.1.2 absent from their post as an employee of the Trust for a continuous period of not less than four months and no reasonable cause (in the opinion of the Council of Governors acting by simple majority) has been given for absence.
+- 7.11 Suspension and disqualification from office - 7.11.1 Where a Staff Governor has been: - 7.11.1.1 made the subject of a written warning or a period of suspension in excess of 28 days: or - 7.11.1.2 absent from their post as an employee of the Trust for a continuous period of not less than four months and no reasonable cause (in the opinion of the Council of Governors acting by simple majority) has been given for absence.